DRAFT Clunes Master Plan

 an early community engagement period that sought feedback from the community on what they love about Clunes and more.
 A summary of this consultation period is accessible on the project page as Phase 1 Community Engagement

-a secondary community engagement period that sough additional feedback on more detail as well as further work on solidifying the vision for Clunes.
+a secondary community engagement period that sought additional feedback on more details as well as further work on solidifying the vision for Clunes.
 A summary of this consultation period is accessible on the project page as Phase 2 Community Engagement

 this third and final community engagement period.
-All feedback received will be considered as we work towards the formal adoption of the Clunes Master Plan by the end of the year.
+All feedback received will be considered as we work towards the formal adoption of the Clunes Master Plan in February 2026.

 What is a Master Plan?